grscheller/scheller-linux-archive/grokScala/README.md

 was executed.
 I was totally confused.

-The problem was that the lambda actually extends to the end of the code block. λ-functions extend as far "to the left" as possible.
-I took "left" too literally.
+The problem was that the lambda actually extends to the end of the code block. λ-functions extend as far "to the right" as possible.
+I took "right" too literally.
 Maybe we should say that λ-functions extend as far "syntactically" as possible.